 Mary McLeod Bethune was a prominent civil rights activist and organizer who stood up against racial and gender discrimination.
 The Mary McLeod Bethune Council House, situated near Logan Circle, is where the national political leader founded the National Council of Negro Women.
 Her home is now a National Historic Site where interpreters share stories of her life and legacy.
-Although the house is currently closed, you can take a virtual tour to learn more.
 Across town in Capitol Hill, you can also visit a statue dedicated in her honor.

 Mary Church Terrell House